porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 The React wrapper of web components can be used like every other React component (even with Typescript support).

-After adding the React components package to your project, import component(s) and CSS.
+After adding the React components package to your project, import component(s) and (S)CSS.
 The following setup is a standard React Scripts (Create React App) setup with SCSS support:

 #### Index file